Malcolm Fewtrell: Early life

 Fewtrell was born in Ryde, on the Isle of Wight, where his father was a police officer.
 He attended Reading School, then spent 6 months in New South Wales, Australia working as a jackaroo on sheep stations.
 He then returned to the UK and became a police cadet with the Buckinghamshire Constabulary in 1927.
 Three of his five brothers also joined the police.
-After serving a uniformed police constable, he joined Buckinghamshire CID.
+After serving as a uniformed police constable, he joined Buckinghamshire CID.
 He married Anne Thomas in 1934, who was a nurse in the hospital where he had his appendix removed.

 His reserved occupation as a police officer made him exempt from military service in the Second World War.
 He rose through the police ranks, becoming Detective Inspector at Chesham in 1950, and Detective Superintendent in 1954, and head of Buckinghamshire CID.
 He was involved in the A6 murder investigation when he was asked to find 10 redheaded men for an identity parade with James Hanratty.